stahir131/Azure-Conditional-Access/README.md

-<h4>Conditional Access</h4>
+<p align="center"><b>Conditional Access</b></p>

  Setting up Conditional Access policy to enforce Multi Factor Authentication.
-There are 100s of policies that can be enforced here.
+There are 100s of policies that can be enforced here.</br>

-Enforcing 2FA on some users and excluding some users based on the group they belong to.
+ Enforcing 2FA on some users and excluding some users based on the group they belong to.</br>

-Created 2 groups: Enforce_2FA and Exclude_2FA groups
+I have created 2 groups: Enforce_2FA and Exclude_2FA groups</br>

-Enforce_2FA contains user1 and user2
+- Enforce_2FA contains user1 and user2</br>

-Exclude_2FA contains only user3
+- Exclude_2FA contains only user3</br>

 <b>Note: You’ll need to disable Security Default before creating any policy with Conditional access.</b>